The product-analytics alternative to Plausible

 Behavior, not just traffic

 Plausible answers “how much traffic, from where?”.
-Pug answers “what do people do, and who comes back?” — funnels, retention cohorts, and user-flow Sankeys over raw events.
+Pug answers “who comes back, and what do they do?” — retention cohorts, segmentation, and user-flow Sankeys over raw events, tied to a person rather than a pageview.

 A profile per person